infrahq/infra/docs/getting-started/key-concepts.md

 `infra grants` – `/v1/grants`

+Grants are based on the simple relationships between users, groups, or machines (i.e. _subjects_), roles or permissions (i.e. _privileges_), and Kubernetes clusters or namespaces (referred to as _resources_)

+Grants are implemented in an additive model where the base configuration is to not provide any access.
+As grants are applied to Infra, subjects will progressively gain access to Infra and connected destinations.

 Grants tie identities (or groups) to destinations with a specific role.
 In other words, a grant decides **who can access what, with what level of access (often called role)**.

-Examples of granting `fisher@infrahq.com` `admin` access to the `production` kubernetes cluster:

 ### Providers